-1) First insert a new task before Organize accommodation, and name this task as “Admin” with a duration of 0 (zero) days.
+First insert a new task before Organize accommodation, and name this task as “Admin” with a duration of 0 (zero) days.

 the task name of the first cell, in this case “Organize accommodation”.
 Then, keeping the Shift key pressed, move down with the arrow key till the last cell, in this case “Organize Travel.”)

-3) On the Formatting Toolbar, click on the icon showing a Right Arrow (if you move the mouse over this icon, you can see the Tip as “Indent”).
+- On the Formatting Toolbar, click on the icon showing a Right Arrow (if you move the mouse over this icon, you can see the Tip as “Indent”).

-4) You will notice that the two task names have moved to the right (this process is called Indenting).
+- You will notice that the two task names have moved to the right (this process is called Indenting).
 The task name for Admin appears in Bold font to indicate that this is a Group task (a summary of the following tasks).
 The task bar against the summary “Admin” has changed to a Black bar covering all tasks in its group.

 Next, you should group the five tasks from “Get rates from media agencies” to “Sell tickets” and call the Group “Sales & Marketing.”
 Similarly, group the first six tasks from “Call up Artists” to “Confirm Auditorium” and call the Group “Operations.”
 Let us also introduce a super-group covering all groups, and call this “Concert Project.”
 (For this, Insert a task above Operations and name this task “Concert Project.”
 Then highlight all rows below this and Indent them.
 With this it becomes a higher level Group.)

 Now let us get back to the dependencies.
 As soon as you completed the Sales & Marketing Group, you must have noticed that the task “Get rates from media agencies” has moved from Project start date to the Group’s start date.
 (Makes sense?)